 Choosing a Platform for Your Membership Sites

-The backbone of successful membership sites is, of course, the membership software.
-Choosing the right one not only determines how smooth or irritating your end-user experience is, but it also determines ease of use when it comes to managing and updating the backend of the site.
-It’s the fuel for the car, so to speak, so it’s critical that you choose wisely.
+Of course, the backbone of successful membership sites is the membership software.
+Choosing the right one determines how smooth or irritating your end-user experience is.
+It also determines ease of use when it comes to managing and updating the back end of the site.
+Remember, it’s the fuel for the car, so to speak, so it’s critical that you choose wisely.

 I’ve written a more expansive overview of how to select a membership site and platform that can be accessed here: